All Episodes

 We assume he did not.

-We assume the secret warrants were not approved by William Barr in November of 2020 because there were only two weeks or so that passed between Ashley Biden knowing about reached out to her and her father for comment and when this actually occurred.
+We assume the secret warrants were not approved by William Barr in November of 2020 because there were only two weeks or so that passed between Ashley Biden knowing about, reached out to her and her father for comment, and when this actually occurred.

-So it's it's probably done through the Southern District of New York, made a decision there in New York City in federal court.
+So it's probably done through the Southern District of New York, made a decision there in New York City in federal court.

-I get raided, and on my warrant that I'm holding in my hand, it it lists various crimes.
+I get raided, and on my warrant that I'm holding in my hand, it lists various crimes.

 I haven't been charged with these crimes.

-They were just listed on the search warrant as things like transporting material across state lines, um accessory after the fact.
+They were just listed on the search warrant as things like transporting material across state lines, accessory after the fact.

 I mean, these are absurd things to throw at a journalist, which journalists get sent documents all the time that may or may not be stolen.